CNAG-Biomedical-Informatics/convert-pheno/api/python/README.md

 # README Convert-Pheno-API (Python version)

-Here we provide a light API to enable requests/responses to `Convert::Pheno`.

-At the time of writting this (Dec-2022) the API consists of **very basic functionalities**, but this might change depening on the community adoption.
+This directory contains the Python HTTP wrapper around `Convert::Pheno`.

 ### Notes:

 * The API is built with FastAPI.
-* This API only accepts requests using `POST` http method.
-* This API only has one endpoint `/api`.
+* The public HTTP contract uses a single `POST /api` endpoint.
 * `/api` receives a JSON object with explicit `conversion`, `input`, `output`, and `options` sections.
-* The incoming JSON data are validated against OpenAPI schema.
-However, the validation is superficial (i.e., we don't check clinical data themselves).
+* Incoming request bodies are validated at the payload-shape level before conversion.
 * The Python layer calls the Perl conversion code through `api/perl/json_bridge.pl`.
+* The conversion logic still runs in Perl; this wrapper only exposes the same HTTP contract through FastAPI.

 ## Installation

-## From GitHub + CPAN
+### From GitHub + CPAN

 First install sys-level dependencies:

     sudo apt-get install cpanminus libbz2-dev zlib1g-dev libperl-dev python3-pip # sys-level

-We'll install Convert-Pheno and the dependencies in a "virtual environment" (at `local/`) .
+We'll install Convert-Pheno and the dependencies in a "virtual environment" (at `local/`).
 We'll be using the module `Carton` for that:

     wget https://raw.githubusercontent.com/CNAG-Biomedical-Informatics/convert-pheno/main/api/python/install.sh
     export PATH=$PATH:local/bin; export PERL5LIB=$(pwd)/local/lib/perl5:$PERL5LIB

-    ./install.sh
+    bash install.sh

 The installer creates a small local layout with: